 Tim's weight-loss success confirms several scientific reports touting Paleo's effectiveness as a weight-loss plan.
 A recent study published in the European Journal of Clinical Nutrition indicates the Paleo diet is twice as effective as other diets for promoting weight loss and reducing belly fat.

-“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes and The Paleo Diet Cookbook.
+“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes.

-Holistic health expert Chris Kresser, author of Your Personal Paleo Code, agrees.
-In his book, Kresser said Paleo isn't a fad diet because it provides a healthy balance of protein, vegetables and high-quality fats.
-What's more, Kresser said you can customize the Paleo diet to suit your lifestyle and genetic blueprint.
+Fitness health expert Robb Wolf, author of The Paleo Solution, agrees.
+Robb said Paleo isn't a fad diet because it provides a healthy balance of protein, vegetables and high-quality fats.